 While Dr. Gastellum is a general practitioner, he appreciates the fact that not every case is going to fall under the category of “routine medicine.”
-Urgent care is an escalation above the everyday world of routine examinations and vaccinations.
+Urgent care is an escalation above the everyday world of.
 We generally think of urgent care as seeing an animal within 24–36 hours of illness or injury.
 Please note—this does not necessitate after-hours or emergency care.
 If you have an urgent situation on your hands, At Home Pet Doctor can usually get you scheduled within 1–2 business days of your initial inquiry.

 Some examples of urgent care would include:

 - Bite wounds

 - Occasional vomiting (lasting less than 12 hours)

 - Ear infections (lasting less than 24 hours)